jamesma100/jamesma100.github.io/_posts/2024-11-27-currying-in-c.md

 ```
 and similarly for the unsigned long function pointer.

-Lastly, as a caveat, you shouldn't actually do any of this in real code, but I think it was a fun exercise to explore what computers are capable of.
-Often, in the process of doing useless things you end up learning useful things.
+Lastly, as a caveat, you probably shouldn't do any of this in real code, as heap allocation is slow and executing memory directly likely opens up security vulnerabilities.
+But alas, I think it was a fun exercise to explore what computers are capable of.